mk-fg/git-nerps/README.rst

     n-e-r-p-s = NERPS
     version = 1

-Any of these can be added and tweaked manually, see "git-config values" section below for details on each parameter.
+| Any of these can be added and tweaked manually.
+| See "git-config values" section below for details on each parameter.

 Generate encryption keys